 and keeps hidden dangerous purposes in his heart;

-detracts from the excellences
+detracts from the excellences of others,

 and screens his own shortcomings